Account takeover fraud (ATO) still costs businesses millions of dollars each year. Here’s how to prevent it from happening.

 At first you might think it’s a glitch.
 But what if something more sinister had happened?
 Had someone with bad intentions logged into your account, what kind of damages could they cause?
 Credit funds to an unknown wallet?
 Find your personal address and bank details?

 This is precisely why account takeover attacks, or ATO, are so damaging.
 As the services that support our digital lives are increasingly interconnected, losing access to one account could mean losing all of them.

 And it’s a crime that hurts everyone.
 Victims end up paying $263 out of their own pocket to resolve an ATO, not to mention the time, stress, and efforts needed to overcome the problem.
 It results in a loss of brand trust, and damages company’s reputations.
 Luckily, in this post and our accompanying dedicated ebook, we’ll show you how to stop them in the first place.

 Account takeover fraud, or an ATO attack, happens when a fraudster logs into someone else’s account.
-The goals are to drain it of funds, to mine it for personal information, or to resell the account on the darknet.
-The practice is also known as credential stuffing, and costs organizations millions of dollars each year.
+The goals are to drain it of funds, to mine it for personal and financial information, or to resell the account on the darknet.
+The practice, which is a form of identity theft, is also known as credential stuffing, and costs organizations millions of dollars each year.

 What an ATO Attack Looks Like From Your Side

-The problem with account takeover fraud is that by the time it happens, it’s already too late.
+The problem with account takeover fraud is that by the time it happens to your customer, it’s already too late.
 Still, there are telling signs an ATO attack could be underway: